techpmsap/S4HC_Leonardo_PW2018/Prerequisites/Prerequisites.md

 ### <a name="laptop"></a> Bring Your Own Laptop with Admin Access

 Please bring the laptop that you have admin access for hands-on exercises.
+You will need the admin right to setup the development environment for the exercises by installing or updating the software or configuring the setup.

 ### <a name="install-eclipse-oxygen"></a>Install Eclipse Oxygen
 Eclipse Oxygen IDE is required for Java application development during the workshop.
+You will create a SAP S/4HANA Cloud SDK project for Cloud Foundry from an archetype using the Eclipse IDE.

 1. Download and install **Eclipse Oxygen IDE for Java EE Developers**